Accretion-Driven Turbulence in the Circumgalactic Medium: Analytic Framework

+where $d/dt$ is the Lagrangian derivative.
+Note that for quasi-steady conditions in which $\partial\sigmat/\partial t=0$ this relation is equivalent to $\sigmat r=\text{constant}$, and implies that the turbulent velocity scales as $\propto r^{-1}$ in the absence of other effects such as turbulence dissipation.
 Eqn.~(\ref{eq:heating}) can also be viewed as a transfer of kinetic energy between the converging scale $r$ and smaller scales (or the other way around in an outflow).
 Such inward and upward energy cascades associated with compression and expansion have been identified in simulations of compressible turbulence \citep{Wang12,Wang18,Tonicello22}.

-Quasi-spherical accretion does not necessarily satisfy $u_r\propto r$ as assumed by \cite{Robertson12}. \cite{Hennebelle21} relaxed this assumption by deriving the adiabatic heating term directly from the fluid equations, and showed that the factor $u_r/r$ in eqn.~(\ref{eq:heating}) is formally valid only for tangential velocity fluctuations, while it should be replaced with $du_r/dr$ for radial fluctuations.
-The adiabatic heating term is thus in general anisotropic.
+Quasi-spherical accretion does not necessarily satisfy $u_r\propto r$ as assumed by \cite{Robertson12}. \cite{Hennebelle21} relaxed this assumption by deriving the adiabatic heating term directly from the fluid equations, and showed that the factor $u_r/r$ in the right hand side of eqn.~(\ref{eq:heating}) is formally valid only for tangential velocity fluctuations, while it should be replaced with $du_r/dr$ for radial fluctuations.
+For a general non-homologous contraction the adiabatic heating term is thus anisotropic.
 However, in practice the tangential and radial velocity fluctuations are coupled, so in the analytic derivation we disregard this complication and keep using the isotropic adiabatic heating term from eqn.~(\ref{eq:heating}).
-In the numerical simulations below we assess the level of anisotropy due to this effect and other anisotropic effects such as buoyancy \citep[e.g.,][]{Mohapatra20,Mohapatra21}.
+In the numerical simulations below we assess the level of anisotropy due to this effect and due to other effects such as buoyancy \citep[e.g.,][]{Mohapatra20,Mohapatra21}.

 In addition to the adiabatic heating term in eqn.~(\ref{eq:heating}), turbulence energy is expected to dissipate on a timescale $\tdiss$ which is similar to the turnover time of the largest eddies $t_{\mathrm{eddy},\ell_{\rm t}}$ \citep[e.g.,][]{maclow99}: